chasingtherain/calculator/README.md

 # calculator
-a deceptively "easy" app that we use daily, created with vanilla JS
+a simple looking app that we use in our daily life, created with vanilla JS

 #pseudocode